OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

   * VM Template cloning and editing capabilities to maintain Template catalog
   * Automatic execution and scaling of multi-tiered applications
   * Snapshotting
+  * Contextualization capabilities, including the ability to run any script at VM boot time

 * **Security and Resource Consumption Control**